dlb007/David-starter-academic-NEW/content/authors/admin/_index.md

 University of Central Florida.
 He was a Graduate Teaching Assistant with the UCF Blackstone LaunchPad and Center for Innovation and Entrepreneurship and a Directed Research Assistant with the UCF Film and Media Department.
-Research interests include mobile digital filmmaking and programmable remote direction in storytelling through Zoom and other media platforms.
-As well as developing self-reconfiguring capture of digital video formats and mobile device interplay.
+Research interests include mobile digital filmmaking and programmable remote direction in storytelling through Zoom and other media platforms with self-reconfiguring capture of digital video formats and mobile device interplay.
 Technical Studio Director and Media production experience with the Orlando Magic NBA, SeaWorld Entertainment, and films including First of May, Waterboy, Half Baked, Disturbing Behavior, and Soda Pop.